lucioxx89/Project-Module-2/README.md

 ## User stories (MVP)

 ​
-_Complete with your own functionalities for the MVP (remember, be realistic!):_
-​
 **404** - As a user I want to see a nice 404 page when I go to a page that doesn’t exist so that I know it was my fault ​
 **500** - As a user I want to see a nice error page when the super team screws it up so that I know that is not my fault